 3. The capability to prevent or mitigate the consequences of accidents which could result in potential offsite exposures comparable to the applicable guideline exposures set forth in § 50.34(a)(1) or § 100.11 of this chapter, as applicable.

-.
+ad.
 Startup Testing.
 The testing program conducted after the authorization to load fuel.
 It includes initial fuel loading and pre-criticality tests, and continues until the plant reaches commercial operating status at or near its licensed power rating.
 The Startup Test Program includes low power, physics, and power ascension testing.

-.
+ae.
 Vendor.
 Any company or organization that provides products such as material, equipment, components or services to be used in an NRC-licensed facility or activity.
 In certain cases the vendor may be an NRC licensee (e.g., a nuclear fuel fabricator) or the product may have NRC certificates (e.g., a transportation cask).

 04.02 Terms Associated With Safety Culture.